ai-professor/ai-professor/README.md

 - 🔭 I’m currently working on AI Product based Development.
 - 🌱 I’m currently exploring new things in technology.
-- 👯 I’m looking to collaborate on Deep Learning, NLP stuffs
+- 👯 I’m looking to collaborate on Deep Learning, NLP stuffs,.
 - 🤔 I’m looking for help with Computer Vision Projects.
-- 💬 Ask me about CV, DL and NLP development.
+- 💬 Ask me about CV, DL and NLP developments.
 - 🥅 Goals: Contribute more to Open Source projects.
 - 📫 How to reach me: <a href= "https://twitter.com/aiprofessor_">Twitter</a>
-- ⚡ Fun fact: You lose up to 30 percent of your taste buds during flight.
 <br><br>
 <br>
 <hr>